-For fans of: Loverboy, April Wine, Night Ranger, Autograph.
+For fans of: Loverboy, Night Ranger, Autograph and Starz.

 Belgian obscure Melodic Hard Rock band that released back in 1998 this album on CD-r sold only at gigs, Runaway includes two Shannah members (reissued by Blood and Iron and Lost Realm back in 2016).
 Frank Deroubaix, apart from Shannah was years before on Axel an 80's Heavy Metal band from the Belgian underground.
 Runaway will finally see their debut album released properly remastered by Frank himself and we promise it will appeal to all connoisseurs of european styled AORish Hard Rock.

 As guitar player Frank Deroubaix was looking for a new “Shannah” singer, in May 1995 he met Dave Varlet (leadvocals / bass) who was looking for a guitar player.
 That was most convenient.

 Almost immediately Dave and Frank started writing songs together and because of their mutual passion for Melodic Hard Rock and A.O.R. it was clear that was the style of music they wanted to pursue.